-Amazon’s new AWS WAF web application firewall service is built specifically to protect cloud apps from a whole range of Internet threats.
+Amazon’s AWS WAF web application firewall service is built specifically to protect cloud apps from a whole range of Internet threats.
 Learn how it works.

 We all know that web applications are vulnerable to attacks, and that deploying your application from the cloud can theoretically expose it to even greater risk.
 To help secure their web apps, administrators will often use IDS (Intrusion Detection System) or IPS (Intrusion Prevention System) solutions, or a Web Application Firewall.
-In this post we’re going to focus on WAFs and, in particular, Amazon’s new AWS WAF application-level firewall service.
+In this post we’re going to focus on WAFs and, in particular, Amazon’s AWS WAF application-level firewall service.

 Because it monitors traffic at the application layer, WAF will often be the preferred choice for securing your applications.
 Let’s see how it works, and how Amazon’s version can take it even further.